Custody Models

 HardwareDedicated HSM appliance

-In Managed mode, QuantumSafe handles PQC key storage using cloud KMS providers:
+In Managed mode, QuantumSafe handles PQC key storage using AWS KMS:

 • Key generation happens in the KMS (keys never exist in plaintext outside the HSM)